BALLINROBE GAA CLUB

 - Recruitment policy for those working with children

 - Social Media policy

 - Guidance for Dealing and Reporting Allegations or Concerns of Abuse by staff or volunteers

 - Appointing Designated Liaison Persons at Club, County and national levels

 - Appointing Children’s Officers at Club, County and national levels who shall be the Association’s relevant persons or first point of contact in respect of this statement.

 The GAA appointed Mandated Person, who has a legal obligation to report harm of children as per legislation is Gearóid Ó Maoilmhichíl.
 Contact: firstname.lastname@example.org.

 We are committed to the implementation of this Child Safeguarding Statement and the procedures contained therein that outline our intentions to keep children safe from harm.

-Our Child Safeguarding Statement has been prepared in accordance with the legislature requirements contained in the Children First Act 2015 and the Children (NI) Order 1995 and as required by our Association rules and will be reviewed in January 2021.
+Our Child Safeguarding Statement has been prepared in accordance with the legislature requirements contained in the Children First Act 2015 and the Children (NI) Order 1995 and as required by our Association rules and will be reviewed on May 31st 2023.

 Links to the GAA websites are below.